iniemamocny/stawiaczscian/apps/api/README.md

 The server responds with status `202` and a JSON body containing only the scan `id`.
 The download link is returned in the `Location` header.
 Use this `Location` URL or the `id` with `GET http://localhost:4000/api/scans/{id}/room.glb` to download the converted model.
-Responses include an `ETag` header.
+Responses include an `ETag` header and a `Last-Modified` timestamp.
 The value is computed once after conversion and stays constant for a given file.
-Send this value in `If-None-Match` to avoid re-downloading unchanged files; the server returns `304` when the model has not changed.
+Send this value in `If-None-Match` or the timestamp in `If-Modified-Since` to avoid re-downloading unchanged files; the server returns `304` when the model has not changed.
 The metadata saved during upload can be retrieved with `GET http://localhost:4000/api/scans/{id}/info` or read directly from the
 filesystem:

 ```js